10 Simple Ways for a Mindful Summer

 You might have an image of mindfulness as sitting still for 20 minutes with no thoughts in your mind.
 Although this is an example of mindfulness meditation, being mindful is much more that that.
 It is simply taking a moment to acknowledge your feelings, thoughts, sensations, and surrounding environment as they are.
 It’s about making space for your emotional experience without judgment and with acceptance.
 This can help us “increase our ability to regulate emotions, [and] decrease stress, anxiety, and depression” (Center for Change, 2022).
 Although this sounds simple, it takes consistent practice.
 With time, mindfulness can become a lifestyle that brings a sense of inner peace.

 Here is a calming 10-minute guided meditation by Mindfulness Teacher Sebene Selassie for you to practice!
+Read ahead for other simple ways for a mindful summer.

 How to enjoy your summer mindfully: